2.8.4.30 ACCS (transition to work) - Job Plan requirements

 Activating a Job Plan

-Applicants will have 28 days from the date they apply for ACCS (transition to work) to enter into a Job Plan with Centrelink or an employment service provider (if they have one).
-However, payment for ACCS can only be made once all eligibility requirements are met including having an active Job Plan.
-As such, if the Job Plan is not active, payments cannot be made until the Monday of the CCS fortnight (1.1.C.10) after the Job Plan is active.
+If an individual does not have an active Job Plan but they are required to, applicants will have 28 days from the date they apply for ACCS (transition to work) to enter into a Job Plan with Centrelink or an employment service provider.
+If the Job Plan is not active, payments cannot be made until the Monday of the CCS fortnight (1.1.C.10) after the Job Plan is active.

-If an individual's Job Plan becomes inactive while in receipt of ACCS (transition to work) they will no longer be eligible for ACCS (transition to work) from the first Monday of the next CCS fortnight, unless their Job Plan is reactivated, or they enter into another Job Plan before then.
+If an individualā€™s Job Plan becomes inactive while in receipt of ACCS (transition to work) they will no longer be eligible for ACCS (transition to work) from the first Monday of the next CCS fortnight, unless their Job Plan is reactivated, or they enter into another Job Plan before the start of the next CCS fortnight.
 If a Job Plan is not in effect on the Monday of a CCS fortnight, ACCS (transition to work) will be cancelled, and the individual will need to re-apply for ACCS (transition to work).

 Act reference: FAAct section 85CK Eligibility for ACCS (transition to work)